zhongpc/zhongpc.github.io/_pages/about.md

 My research focuses on the following:

-* Computational design of energy storage materials from first-principles
+* Computational design of energy materials from first-principles
 * Statistical mechanics in lattice systems and optimization for robust modeling
 * AI for Science: physical modeling, materials science, electrochemistry